 Below are some examples of therapies currently under study to achieve longer-lasting remissions for JMML patients:

-- Second allogeneic stem cell transplantation.
+- Second stem cell transplantation.
 The effectiveness of second allogeneic stem cell transplantation in JMML patients who have relapsed after a first transplant is being studied in clinical trials.